Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:general} describes the proposed Gaussian process-based Bayesian approach in a general setting.
-We then present two strategies to perform stable and fast Markov chain Monte-Carlo sampling in Sections \ref{sec:approx_likelihood} and \ref{sec:marginal_likelihood}.
-In Section \ref{sec:quantum_char}, we apply the proposed methods to quantum characterization based on Ramsey measurements.
-Concluding discussions are given in Section \ref{sec:conclusion}.
+Section \ref{sec:general} reviews the KOH Gaussian process-based Bayesian framework in a general setting.
+Section \ref{sec:marginal_likelihood} introduces the proposed marginalized likelihood approach for large datasets, along with a theoretical validation and a strategy for stable and efficient Markov chain Monte Carlo sampling.
+This section also includes a discussion of related work and highlights the novelty of our approach.
+In Section \ref{sec:quantum_char}, we apply our method to quantum characterization using measurement data from the QuDIT device.
+Concluding remarks are presented in Section \ref{sec:conclusion}.